vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 1. Basu, S.; Kumbier, K.; Brown, J. B.; Yu, B. Iterative Random Forests to Discover Predictive and Stable High-Order Interactions.
 Proc.
 Natl.
 Acad.
 Sci.
 2018, 115 (8), 1943–1948.
 2. Midya V, Lane JM, Gennings C, Torres-Olascoaga LA, Wright RO, Arora M, Tellez-Rojo MM, Eggers S. Prenatal Pb exposure is associated with reduced abundance of beneficial gut microbial cliques in late childhood: an investigation using Microbial Co-occurrence Analysis (MiCA). medRxiv.
 2023 May. doi: https://doi.org/10.1101/2023.05.18.23290127.

+### Acknowledgments

+This method was developed at the Dept. of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai, NYC with funding and support from the National Institute of Environmental Health Sciences (K99ES032884, P30ES023515, and U2C ES026555-01).